 About the Department of Psychology

 Welcome to Psychology at Swansea University.
-We are a growing, research-led department and provide a friendly, supportive learning environment with instruction from world-class researchers.
+We are a growing, research-led department that provides a friendly, supportive learning environment with instruction from world-class researchers.
 Our aim is to provide an outstanding learning experience for all students (the last Teaching Quality Assessment judged our teaching ‘Excellent’).

-The Department of Psychology was established in 1965 when Mark Hansel was appointed to the first Swansea chair in psychology.
-Today, the Department brings together over 20 academic staff with dedicated research technicians and administrative support staff.
-We offer research-based teaching across most areas of Psychology, which is organised across three broad themes (Brain and Behaviour, Cognition and Perception, and Clinical and Health).
-Students and staff avail of state-of-the-art research facilitates, including a high-density EEG lab, eye-tracking lab, several tDCS labs, psychophysiology and conditioning labs, a virtual reality lab, social observation suite, and general use spaces.
-We have established links with the Institute of Life Science Imaging Centre, where staff and students conduct fMRI and MRS research, and across Wales via the Wales Institute of Cognitive Neuroscience.
+The Department of Psychology was established in 1965 when Mark Hansel was appointed as the first Swansea chair in psychology.
+Today, the Department brings together over 30 academic staff with dedicated research technicians and administrative support staff.
+We offer research-based teaching across a multitude of areas of Psychology, which is organised across four broad research themes – Clinical and Health Psychology, Cognition and Perception, Cognitive Neuroscience, and Forensic Psychology.
+Students and staff avail of state-of-the-art research facilitates, including a high-density EEG lab, eye-tracking lab, tDCS lab, psychophysiology and sleep lab.
+We have established links with the Institute of Life Science Imaging Centre, where staff and students conduct fMRI and MRS research.

-Psychology is based on the Singleton Park campus, overlooking Swansea Bay on the edge of the breathtaking Gower Peninsula, and has been taught at Swansea for many years.
+The Department of Psychology is based on the Singleton Park campus, overlooking Swansea Bay on the edge of the breathtaking Gower Peninsula.
 There is a long tradition of research excellence at Swansea, having established internationally renowned psychopharmacology, nutrition, human performance, and sleep laboratories.
-Current research strengths in cognitive and clinical neuroscience look set to continue this success for many years to come.
+Current research strengths in cognitive and clinical neuroscience seek to extend this success for many years to come.

 Get in touch